ikarosZX/classification_resnet/README.md

 You can change the parameters above.
 Then run the train1.py.
 You will get a model named test.pth.

 ***Finally:***
 If you want to predict a picture, you can run test1.py.
+But you should change the parameters below to load your own model and predict your own img

+	'''test1.py'''
+	model_dir = './data/rn101_classifier3.pth'
+	img_dir = './data/test.jpg'